MEET THE TEAM

 Animal Behavior is not a new field for Katenna nor a hobby turned into a career - it's all she's ever done.
 While earning a Bachelor degree in biology, she became a shelter volunteer in 1998, then went on to earn a Master's in Psychology, with a focus on animal behavior, from Brown University.

 Katenna is Rhode Island's only Associated Certified Applied Animal Behaviorist and Certified Cat Behavior Consultant, and is also a Certified Dog Behavior Consultant, and is Certified Fear Free.
-Katenna works with families and their cats and dogs in person or virtually.
-She also provides professional development and coaching services locally, internationally, and online.
+Katenna works virtually with families and their cats and dogs and also provides professional development and coaching services locally, internationally, and online.

 Eloise Gremlinski and Susan B. Anshee are known around the water fountain as Wheezy and Banshee.
 These tiny ladies ensure everything is up to scratch by keeping surfaces free of clutter, digging into their work, and frequently joining in on virtual sessions and meetings.
 With all that balancing, it's no surprise they enjoy cat naps at their heated work stations.